brimstonetrader/archive/minimalexcluded.md

 mexavg(2) = 2.25, four equally likely sets, [[1,1],[1,2],[2,1],[2,2]], have mexes of [2,3,3,1], which
 averages to 2.25.

-I wrote a bit of code instead of analyzing the 27 3-cases by hand, with this data, as demonstrated below, I conjecture that this value approaches $e$.
+I wrote a bit of code instead of analyzing the 27 3-cases by hand.
+With this data, as demonstrated below, I conjecture that this value approaches $e$.

 -  ghci> mexOfN 527987395 5